Effective Equilibrium Theory of Quantum Light-Matter Interaction in Cavities: Extended Systems and the Long Wavelength Approximation: The long wavelength approximation for the coupled light-matter system

 \section{The long wavelength approximation for the coupled light-matter system}

-In its full form, the PF Hamiltonian contains a potentially infinite amount of modes, and these modes are mutually coupled via the diamagnetic term.
-This makes working with the full PF Hamiltonian highly impractical, however disregarding the effect of the many photonic modes leads to inconsistencies in the scaling of the light-matter coupling with system size.
+In its full form, the PF Hamiltonian contains a potentially infinite amount of cavity modes, and these modes are mutually coupled via the diamagnetic term.
+This makes working with the full PF Hamiltonian highly impractical.
 In the following we will therefore seek a suitable simplification which will allow us to consider the effect of the cavity on a material in its bulk limit by applying the long wavelength approximation.